 Embry-Riddle is the world’s largest aviation-oriented university and has extensive experience in graduate education and leading-edge research.

 The Ph.D. in Aviation program draws its faculty from all three campuses of ERAU: Daytona Beach, Florida; Prescott, Arizona; and from the University’s Worldwide Campus.

 We welcome you to apply to the Ph.D. in Aviation program.
 The Ph.D. application process is competitive, with limited positions in the program available.
-Students are admitted only during the August term each year with the residency seminar occurring in August and the term beginning September 7.
+Students are admitted only during the fall term each year with the residency seminar occurring in August and the term beginning September 7.

 The application package is considered an indication of your ability to perform in a challenging, professional environment.
 It should be carefully and thoroughly prepared.

 The Admissions Committee carefully considers all applications completed by February 1.